khaledgomaa/GoodReadsApiWithNode.Js/README.md

 **All you have to do just download mongo files then connect to "database" folder exist in the repository**

+**After downloading mongo files go to bin folder and run the following command mongod.exe --dbpath "path of DataBase folder in the project"**

 **To install all required packages just write this command npm install**

 **Database collections**